 This easy appetizer is reminiscent of Negamaki, Japanese beef and scallion rolls.
 Serve them as is or with a soy-based dipping sauce.

-uncooked lean trimmed sirloin beef, cut into twenty-four 1-inch cubes
+uncooked lean trimmed sirloin beef12 oz, cut into twenty-four 1-inch cubes

-uncooked scallion(s), white and light green parts only, cut into twenty-four 1-inch pieces
+uncooked scallion(s)8 medium, white and light green parts only, cut into twenty-four 1-inch pieces

 - In a cup, stir together soy sauce, garlic, ginger and honey; pour all but 1 tablespoon soy mixture into a resealable plastic bag (or glass bowl).
 Add beef to bag (or bowl); seal bag and turn to coat beef (or stir beef in bowl and cover).
 Refrigerate beef for at least 6 hours but up to 24 hours.